seyijava/IoT-Smart-Grid-Akka-Cluster-Sharding/README.md

 cd iot-smart-grid-monitoring

-staring master Node and all the nodes.
+Starting master Node and all the nodes.
 You can start up as much node as u wanted with a distinct port on same JVM

 sbt "runMain com.bigdataconcept.akka.distributed.iot.smart.grid.IoTSmartGridCluster"  <br>
 sbt "runMain com.bigdataconcept.akka.distributed.iot.smart.grid.IoTSmartGridCluster 2553" <br>